RoldDevs/RecipeMe/README.md

 ---

-> "Food is not just fuel; it’s an experience.
-In the same way, sharing it is more than a post – it's a story, a memory, and a moment shared."
+> *"Food is not just fuel; it’s an experience.
+Sharing it is more than a post – it's a story, a memory, and a moment shared."*